-- Growing JIRA Software usage from 10 to 10,000+ users.
+- Growing usage on your server instance from 1,000 to 10,000+ users

 Product adoption indicators

-Some tips to prepare for large-scale organic growth
+How to prepare for large-scale organic growth

 Business processes and teams